 When everything’s buttoned-up, we launch the experiment.
 Sometimes it’s launched in a production environment.
 Sometimes it’s launched to a small panel of customers.
 Sometimes it’s launched to a single exec who needs to greenlight the project.

 Tests take different amounts of time to gather data, but when you have enough it’s time to make the decision: pivot or persevere.
 In some cases you’ll have set a quantitative success criteria that makes the call easier.
 In others, it will take a lot more intuition.

 No matter what, one loop through the process has bought you a richer understanding of how your concept shows up in the real world.

 Experiment-Driven Design is more than a thought experiment.
 It’s meant to be put into practice.
 It’s meant to provide a sense of control in chaotic environments.

 One way to apply it is retroactively.
 Look at your existing project.
 What are the experiments underway?
 What phase are you in for each of them?
 Are you going through the cycles as quickly as possible?
 Are you working collaboratively throughout?
 Doing this retrospective analysis might give you more clarity around what’s going on.

 The other way is to apply it with intention to new projects.
 We’ve learned a lot about how to implement Experiment-Driven Design in organizations enormous and tiny, and are happy to share some tactics with you.

-Please reach out to me on Twitter or via email and let me know how you might use Experiment-Driven Design at your organization.
+Please reach out to us and let us know how you might use Experiment-Driven Design at your organization.
 As always, we’re here to answer any questions you have or clarify points in this post.